 Retail Stores Participating in the Scanning Code of Practice

 Do all stores in Canada participate in the Scanning Code of Practice?

-The important thing to note is that not ALL stores in Canada participate in the Scanning Code of Practice.
+The important thing to note is that not ALL Canadian stores participate in SCOP.

-It is voluntary participation from the Canadian company.
+It is a voluntary program from the Canadian company.

 Here are a list of the scanning code of practice participants in the Scanner Price Accuracy Code.
 Many big retailers that most Canadians shop at are participating though (such as London Drugs, Costco, Walmart, Canadian Tire, Safeway, Loblaws etc.).
 Not all retailers are part of this, but only specific scanner price accuracy voluntary code participating stores.

 According to the Retail Council of Canada, these are the stores participating in the Scanner Price Accuracy Code.
 As a reminder, SCOP is voluntary for the Canadian store.

 The Scanning Code of Practice list of stores is as follows: